Putin agrees that US, Europe could offer NATO-style security guarantees to Ukraine, Trump envoy says

-NEW YORK: Russian leader Vladimir Putin agreed at his summit with US President Donald Trump that the United States and its European allies could offer Ukraine a security guarantee resembling NATO’s collective defense mandate as part of an eventual deal to end the war, a US official said on Sunday.
+NEW YORK: Russian leader Vladimir Putin agreed at his summit with President Donald Trump that the United States and its European allies could offer Ukraine a security guarantee resembling NATO’s collective defense mandate as part of an eventual deal to end the war, a U.S. official said Sunday.

 Trump envoy Steve Witkoff, who took part in the talks Friday at a military base in Alaska, said it “was the first time we had ever heard the Russians agree to that” and called it “game-changing.”

+On Sunday night, however, Trump seemed to put the onus on Zelenskyy to agree to concessions.

+“President Zelenskyy of Ukraine can end the war with Russia almost immediately, if he wants to, or he can continue to fight," he wrote.
+"Remember how it started.
+No getting back Obama given Crimea (12 years ago, without a shot being fired!), and NO GOING INTO NATO BY UKRAINE.
+Some things never change!!!"

-Article 5, at the heart of the 32-member trans-Atlantic military alliance, says an armed attack against one or more member nations shall be considered an attack against them all.
+Article 5, the heart of the 32-member transatlantic military alliance, says an armed attack against a member nation is considered an attack against them all.

 It was unclear, however, whether Trump had fully committed to such a guarantee.
 Rubio said it would be “a huge concession."